 FLORENTINE PHOTOGRAPHERS

 I joined our Community as a Novice in 1992, having always dreamed of being one of them, since a schoolgirl there in 1943.
 Then, in 1996, our Bishop decided to end us.
 The Sisters, for days, burned records.
 Once, in the midst of this, a Sister came to me.
 'These are old photographs, not colour ones, of no use to anyone.
 They are to be burnt, too, but perhaps you might like them'.
-It was an entire portfolio stuffed with Fratelli Alinari sepia photographs of over a century ago.
+It was an entire portfolio stuffed with Fratelli Alinari and other sepia photographs of Florence and of Italy of over a century ago.
 They are amongst my most treasured possessions.

 'LAVDATE DOMINU M IN SANCTIS EIVS; LAVDATE EV M IN FIRMAMENTO V IRTVTIS EIVS; L AVDATE EVM SECVNDVM MVLTITVDINEM MAGNITVDINIS EIVS